HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 ### 5.3 Changing Governance

 Any Circle Member of a Circle may initiate its Governance Process by proposing a change to its Governance.
-To do so, the ***“Proposer”*** must first share a ***“Proposal”*** in writing with all other Circle Members, using any communication channel allowed by the Secretary.
+To do so, the ***“Proposer”*** must first share a ***“Proposal”*** in writing with all other Circle Members, using any communication channel allowed by the Secretaris.
 Those other Circle Members may then ask clarifying questions, share reactions, and raise concerns about adopting the Proposal.
 Each concern is an ***“Objection”*** if it meets the criteria herein, and the person who raised it is the ***“Objector”***.

 Once each Circle Member confirms they have no Objections to a Proposal, it is adopted and amends the Circle's Governance.
 If Objections are raised, the Proposer and each Objector must find a way to address the Objections before the Circle adopts the Proposal.
 After any such effort, all Circle Members must be given another opportunity to raise Objections.
 A Circle may adopt a Policy to define a time limit for raising Objections, after which anyone who has not responded is assumed to have no Objections.
 At any point while the Circle is processing a Proposal asynchronously, any Circle Member may request the Proposer bring the Proposal to a meeting for real-time processing instead.
 Unless a Policy says otherwise, the asynchronous processing then stops and the Proposal is considered withdrawn until re-proposed at a meeting.